 The discrete output for external fault monitoring is a single wire (see connector pinout below).
-The following example details how to connect the fault monitoring output to an EFIS general purpose discrete input.
+The following two examples detail how to connect the fault monitoring output to an EFIS general purpose discrete input.
 The EFIS DC source negative must be referenced to the battery negative (this is the standard configuration).